If you missed our live broadcast, the recording is available for you to watch on our Facebook Page until Thursday, October 21.

 Our thanks to the Book Festival’s major sponsors: George S. and Dolores Dore Eccles Foundation, Salt Lake City Arts Council, Salt Lake County Zoo, Arts, and Parks Fund, Summit County RAP, Weber County R.A.M.P., The Charles Redd Center for Western Studies, The King’s English Bookshop, Weller Book Works, The National Endowment for the Humanities, the National Endowment for the Arts and Catalyst.

-H20 Today is a traveling exhibition created by the Smithsonian Institution and brought to you by Utah Humanities and Bear River Heritage Area.
-H20 Today is part of Think Water Utah, a statewide collaboration and conversation on the critical topic of water presented by Utah Humanities and its partners.
+"Hometown Habitat" is part of Think Water Utah, a statewide collaboration and conversation on the critical topic of water presented by Utah Humanities and its partners.

 *"Believe"copyright belongs to Terry Tempest Williams and was written in anticipation of our conversation on October 8, 2020.